michael/svedit/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+## Contribute?

+At the very moment, the best way to help at the moment is to donate or sponsor us, so we can buy time to work on this exclusively for a couple of more weeks to stabilize it.